 Community life engagement refers to all the ways that people with intellectual and developmental disabilities access and participate in their communities outside of employment.
 Activities can include volunteer work; postsecondary, adult, or continuing education; accessing community facilities such as the library, gym, or recreation center; any activities that people with and without disabilities do in their spare time.
 CLE activities may support career exploration, wrap around work time, or serve as a retirement option.
 ICI is conducting research on CLE to develop guidance for states and service providers on how to improve CLE supports while maintaining a focus on Employment First.

-For more information on these efforts, see our two publications series and past presentations:
+For more information on these efforts, see our two publications series (Engage and Promising Practices) and past presentations:

 These brief products describe findings and insights from our ongoing research on CLE, including description of the four CLE Guideposts and how they are put in practice at case study sites.
 Read the series here: Community Life Engagement Engage Series.